New US autonomous vehicle plan lets industry regulate itself

 “It recognizes the value of private sector leadership in AV research, development and integration,” she said.

-The principles include protecting users and communities, promoting efficient markets and facilitating coordinated efforts.
+The principles include protecting users and communities, promoting efficient markets by protecting intellectual property and modernizing regulations, and facilitating coordinated standards and policies.

 “The goals are simple, clear and consistent,” she said.
 “Improve safety, security and quality of life for all Americans.”